alejandrosnz/ESP-Spotify-OLED/README.md

 3. Create the required configuration files:
    - Update `secrets.h` with your WiFi, Spotify and Weather API credentials
+   - Update `config.h` with your Spotify country market code, weather location and GMT time offset

 4. Verify library dependencies:
    ```cpp